envoyproxy/envoy-website/learn/front-proxy.md

 Starting with a front proxy is straightforward, because the first step is simply to port whatever existing configuration you have to Envoy.
-When you deploy your Envoy-based front proxy, you can set it up in parallel to your current setup, giving you the change to test and evaluate Envoy before sending production traffic through it.
+When you deploy your Envoy-based front proxy, you can set it up in parallel to your current setup, giving you the chance to test and evaluate Envoy before sending production traffic through it.
 Once Envoy is stable and tested, it provides a high-leverage place to start enabling Envoy’s more advanced features around resilience and observability for your whole organization.